Connect with others who understand.

 Medically reviewed by Heather Richmond, M.D.

-Hidradenitis suppurativa (HS) (also called acne inversa) is a painful, chronic, inflammatory skin condition.
-It commonly occurs in the armpits, buttocks, and groin, including the genitals.
+Hidradenitis suppurativa (HS) (also called acne inversa) is a painful, long-term inflammatory skin disease.
+It causes painful lesions that commonly appear in areas where skin rubs together.
+This includes the armpits, buttocks, and groin, including the genitals, when hair follicles become blocked.
 HS can also affect the vulva, including the labia majora and perineum.
-HS is a fairly common disease.
-It affects as many as 4 percent of people worldwide.

-Recently, myHSteam interviewed Dr. Heather Richmond to discuss how to diagnose and treat HS of the vulva.
-Dr. Richmond is a board-certified dermatologist with more than a decade of experience treating people with HS.
-She currently practices at the Dermatology & Laser Surgery Center in Houston, Texas.
+In an interview with myHSteam, Dr. Heather Richmond shared her expertise on how to diagnose and treat hidradenitis of the vulva.
+Dr. Richmond is a board-certified dermatologist with more than 10 years of experience treating people with HS.
+She currently practices at the Dermatology and Laser Surgery Center in Houston, Texas.

 What Is Vulvar HS?

-Vulvar hidradenitis suppurativa is HS that affects the vulva, the female external genitalia.
-According to Dr. Richmond, HS affecting the vulva is the “same or similar as [HS that affects] other parts of the body.”
-It causes “recurrent red, painful nodules, which sometimes open and drain,” she said.
+Vulvar hidradenitis suppurativa refers to HS on the vulva, the external female genitalia.
+According to Dr. Richmond, HS affecting the vulva is the “same as or similar to [HS that affects] other parts of the body.”
+Common symptoms include “recurrent red, painful nodules, which sometimes open and drain,” she said.

-• Tender or painful bumps or lumps (nodules) in the skin
+• Tender or painful bumps or nodules (lumps) in the skin

 • Ruptured lesions that drain foul-smelling pus